Foundation Trustees

 On the international level, Barbie served as a province collegiate director, new chapter director, director of collegiate chapter development, Collegiate Vice President and as the International Council (IC) representative on the Gamma Phi Beta Foundation Board of Trustees.
 After her service on IC, Barbie was on the International Awards Committee and the Nominating Committee.
 Most recently, Barbie served three years on the Facility Management Company Board of Managers, the last two years as Chairwoman.

-Vice Chair and Finance Committee Chair
+Vice Chair and Governance Committee Chair

 Heather Swindells (Clemson)